RetroAchievements/docs/docs/general/teams/devquest-team.md

 - The main columns filled in here are developer name, the display name of the user owning the assigned list, the game ID, and the colon-separated list of valid games.
 - The user whose request list is assigned to the developer is chosen by wheel spin.
 - The Query Data sheet is periodically updated by MrOwnership (about once per month)
 - Use the Display Name column of the Query Data to build your wheel.
-Check the data of last update and build a new wheel if it is different from when you last built your wheel.
+Check the date of the last update and build a new wheel if it is different from when you last built your wheel.
 When in doubt, build a new wheel.
 - Find the user spun in the Query Data and copy the colon-separated list of game IDs.
 - Paste this into the tracking sheet on the developer's role (be sure to add the developer if needed)
-- Also parse it onto the Eligible Game's lists's generator.
+- Also parse it onto the *Eligible Game*'s sheet's list generator.
 This will generate the specific list of games with links.
 - Insert a new column (in the correct order, alphabetically, please!) if needed on the Eligible Games List sheet for the quest.
 Copy the generated list and paste it into that user's column.
 - Inform the user of their spin (ideally use a screen capture program like ShareX to do a gif recording of the wheel spin).
 - Inform the user to verify the list on the Eligible Games List in case the user has updated their list since the last update.
-- When a user claims a game or asks for credit, entering the game ID on the tracking sheet with check it against the game ID list for verification.
+- When a user claims a game or asks for credit, entering the game ID on the tracking sheet will check it against the game ID list for verification.